-The PACCARB remains diligent in its mission to combat antibiotic resistance, and will continually support federal partners allied in the One Health approach in fulfilling their milestones as set in the NAP.
-Your support in preserving critical funding to programs that address the spread of antibiotic resistance will help ensure the preservation of our nation's health and resilience in the face of this imminent public health threat.
+The PACCARB remains diligent in its mission to combat antibiotic resistance, and will continue to support our federal partners aligned to a One Health approach in fulfilling the milestones as set in the NAP.
+Your support in preserving and expanding essential funding to programs that specifically address the emergence and spread of antibiotic resistance will help ensure the preservation of our nation's health-across the human, animal and environmental domains-in the face of this imminent public health and security threat to the U.S. and globally.